GabrielaFort/SnyderLab_ChIPseq/README.md

   -f LOG2FC       Optional: supply log2fc cutoff for differentially expressed gene list.
 Default: 0.585 -p PVAL         Optional: supply p value cutoff for differentially expressed gene list.
 Default: 0.05
 ```
+This is a script for comparison of RNAseq and ChIPseq data.
+A bed file must be entered with called ChIP-seq peaks
+as well as an RNAseq file containing differential expression data.
+This file can be a csv, tsv or excel file
+but must have the following three columns : gene name, fold change (log2) and p value.
+If desired, the user
+can designate custom pval and log2fc cutoffs for downstream analysis.
+Otherwise, reasonable default values will
+be utilized.

+This script will annotate called peaks using the HOMER suite's [annotation tool](http://homer.ucsd.edu/homer/ngs/annotation.html) and will
+output many files and graphs representing overlap and intersections between significant differentially
+expressed genes (either up or downregulated) and called ChIP-seq peaks.

-Note: this script should be run directly rather than submitting it as a job at CHPC.
+**Note:** This script should be run directly rather than submitting it as a job at CHPC.
 To run the script, first
 activate the chipseq conda environment by running the following three lines of code:
 ```
 module use $HOME/MyModules